 It is even better if the student works with me from the beginning of the project.
 Thanks to my detailed-outline method (described in my “Writing” subject description), the student will be able to write more consciously when turning the outline into essay.

-The student should expect me to check on these: grammar and syntax (making sure that sentences are well built and are sensible), proper and relevant (to the topic) vocabulary, spelling, consistency of style, balance between paragraphs, organization of paragraphs (in consideration of the topic, especially if it is complex), and also proper citation if I have to.
-I may charge more if I have to make a work-cited page for the student and/or if I have to monitor the use of the material for the paper (for instance if I have to read material), or if I have to check the writing format (MLA, APA, etc.)
+The student should expect me to check on these: grammar and syntax (making sure that sentences are well built and are sensible), proper and relevant (to the topic) vocabulary, spelling, consistency of style, balance between paragraphs, organization of paragraphs (in consideration of the topic), and also proper citation if I have to.
+I may charge more if I have to make a work-cited page for the student, if I have to monitor the use of the material for the paper (for instance if I have to read material), or if I have to check the writing format (MLA, APA, etc.)

 If you are not a good writer, I suggest you to contact me since the beginning of the project, and I will assist you every step of the way: assessment and sorting of material, outline, writing the text, citation, and proofreading.
-I give good deals for an entire writing project and I assure you will become a better writer after we are done.
+I can provide package deals for an entire writing project and I assure you will become a better writer after we are done.

-All the while I seek to develop better habits.
-The test is shortly timed, which means that the student must be good enough to get answers correct quick.
-To reach that level, the fundamentals must be on point: study operation tables, study some theorems and formulas, and master some basic notions such as sign operations and fractions.
+During our work, I seek to develop better habits in the student.
+The test is shortly timed, which means that the student must be able to execute quickly and accurately.
+To reach that level, the fundamentals must be on point: study operation tables, study theorems and formulas, and master some basic notions such as sign operations and fractions.

 A lot of hard work is to be invested by the student in order to get a high score in SAT-Math.
 I prefer that the preparation process be as long and as consistent as possible.
 I can better monitor the progress of the student if we have enough time to get to a satisfactory level (depending on the initial level of the student), and if we are regular.
 A student planning to take the SAT in the 11th grade could start preparing at the end of 10th grade if Algebra 2 has been taken.
 Many students, however, end up taking Algebra 2 in 11th grade, even though by winter of their 12th grade year, top universities are finalizing their admission process.
 In a case like this I will be teaching the student Algebra 2 notions ahead of seeing these in class.

 I studied Spanish every year from 8th grade to 12th grade.
 During those years I gained excellence in reading and properly writing Spanish.
-I am also a decent speaker but I am more an expert of the academic aspect of the language, which is an intricate one.
+I am also a decent speaker, although I am more an expert of the academic aspect of the language: the intricate grammar, and the very diversified conjugation.
 In 12th grade, I scored 730 out 800 in SAT Subject Test-Spanish.
-As I moved to Miami in 2010, my familiarity with the language expanded due to interaction with Spanish speakers, and watching, listening, and reading Spanish media content.
+As I moved to Miami, USA, in 2010, my familiarity with the language expanded due to interaction with Spanish speakers and media.

-I can provide excellent help to someone taking a Spanish class of any level, with assignments, test preparation, presentation preparation and the like.
+I can provide excellent help to someone taking a Spanish class of any level, whether it is with completing assignments, test preparation, presentation preparation and the like.
 I do not teach Spanish from scratch (as in creating my own program) and I do not take requests for conversational Spanish.

-I have helped elementary school students just like college students.
+I have helped students from elementary school to college.